◦ Spanish is the 2nd most spoken language in the world (more than 500 MLN people) and in international communication.

 ◦ Murcia is the 7th largest city in Spain.
 As the region’s capital, Murcia has a very good infrastructure and a well-developed transport system.
 Murcia is a safe city and it is easy to enjoy life there.

-◦ Murcia is well-connected to a majority of all important cities around Spain and Europe through an excellent highway and railroad network as well as two international airports in close proximity: Murcia San Javier (35min from city center) and Alicante (45 min).
+◦ Murcia is well-connected to the majority of all important cities around Spain and Europe through an excellent highway and railroad network as well as two international airports in close proximity: Murcia San Javier (35min from city center) and Alicante (45 min).

 ◦ The average temperature in Murcia is 18º with mild winters (4-16º) and hot summers (28-35º).
 The city center is a 35 minutes drive from several isolated as well as touristic beaches and stunning mountain/countryside places.